 Student services and events

-If the website’s purpose is to provide student services or promote an event, only the name of the service or event should appear in the header.
-Examples include the Financial Aid & Scholarships, Pohl Recreation Center and Homecoming websites.
+If the website’s purpose is to provide student services or promote an event, only the name of the service or event should appear in the header underneath the university's name.

 A search box should be available on every page in your website.
 The standard, expected location for the search box is in the top right corner of the page.
 The UNT web template includes a search box in the top right corner of the header.